History of Vulcana

 The adoption of tire recycling has lead to the increase in uses of the tire components.
 The metal is removed and melted down for use in new products.
 The fiber is removed and used for fuel in cement and utility plants.
 The rubber is removed and used for a variety of applications, including: fuel, asphalt filler; equestrian and sport arenas; playgrounds and parks; mulch and garden boarders.
 Many other uses and applications continue to be developed.

 Vulcana decided to use the car tire rubber to invent sheet rubber materials to be used for commercial and industrial uses.
-The initial line of materials, rubbRe™ is produced in a variety of colors and thicknesses for use in upholstery, wall coverings, out door furniture, tarps, flags & banners.
+The initial line of materials, rubbRe™ is produced in a variety of colors and thicknesses for use in upholstery, wall coverings, furniture, flags & banners.
 The material is also being used in urban gardens, bags and luggage and home & office accessories.